Painting Furniture Black – No Topcoat!

 Finally, I mixed Heirloom Traditions All In One Paint in the color Iron Gate and then poured it through a paint filter into the paint sprayer.

-I personally love spraying paint in a paint sprayer, but if that is not an option for you, check out how we brushed and rolled Heirloom Traditions Paint with this 1 Day Dresser Makeover!
+I personally love spraying paint in a paint sprayer, but if that is not an option for you, check out how we brushed and rolled Heirloom Traditions Paint in this post about painting furniture without sanding or priming.

 Learn more about Heirloom Traditions All in One Paint here and check out this guide for painting furniture with Heirloom Traditions Paint.

-Learn more on how to use the Wagner FLEXiO 3000 paint sprayer.
+Learn more on how to use the Wagner FLEXiO 3000 paint sprayer in this DIY blue painted nightstands makeover.

 At first, I was nervous because it looked like there was going to be a lot of texture, but when it dried, it leveled out and it looked really good!